-The payment on account is designed to help Self Assessment taxpayers spread the cost of their tax bill.
-It is made twice a year: once on 31 January, and once on 31 July.
+The payment on account is designed to help taxpayers spread their Self Assessment bill.
+There are two of these payments made each year: the first is due on 31 January, and the second is due on 31 July.

 Your payments on account are calculated by looking at your previous year’s tax bill, excepting tax deducted at source, student loan repayments, and Capital Gains Tax.
 Each of your payments on account will be equal to half that sum.